SoftMatterGroupCambridge/PyTubular/README.md

 ## About

-This module contains both sympy-based symbolic and numpy-based numerical tools for one-dimensional Fokker-Planck dynamics in a small time-dependent domain.
+This module contains both sympy-based symbolic and numpy-based numerical tools for one-dimensional Fokker-Planck dynamics in a small time-dependent domain, as derived in Ref. <a href="#ref_1">[1]</a>.

 More specifically, for a given drift $a(x,t)$ and diffusivity $D(x,t)$ we consider the Fokker-Planck equation